 Then, one of my physical therapists insisted, “You should try meditation.
 I do it to relax my body and mind as well.”
+Also, I read a quote by Dr. Nikki Martinez, PsyD, LCPC, stating, “It could be exactly the missing piece you have been looking for to create optimum health.
+Meditation is good for the mind, body, and overall emotional well being.”
 I was doubtful for a hot minute, but when I tried it, it worked like magic for me.
 I would meditate two or three times a day, depending on how restless I feel.
 Sleep came more easily, stressful activities, or people no longer bothered me, and life became more effortless to live in general.

 The truth is, meditation served me so well that I recommended it to my friends and family members months later.
 It boggled me, though, when some of them said it’s a bogus practice.
 I mean, it honestly worked for me, so I knew that’s not true.
 However, it did nothing but waste their time.
 I took the high road and respected my loved ones’ opinions about meditation, but when I came home, I looked for some explanation online as to why it won’t work for some people.

 1. You Believe That Meditation Will Not Work

 The first flaw in the plan is keeping the assumption that meditating is a fad.
 People say that the words we use are too powerful, in the sense that what we say is typically what happens.
 So, when you mention, “No, meditation will not work,” that is what you will see: a failed technique.